CleepDevice/cleepapp-developer/README.md

-# cleepos-developer
+# cleepapp-developer
-Developer module for CleepOS
+Developer module for Cleep